The Polar Express in Williams, Arizona

 - Plan your time accordingly so there is time to walk around the Williams Depot and visit Santa.
 Some of our best Christmas cards have come from the Williams Depot waiting to get on the train.
 They take beautiful photos of the kids, or your whole family, with Santa.

 Where to Stay:

 - The Grand Canyon Railway Hotel is a AAA Three Diamond property, and offers packages for those who want to purchase room, lodge and tickets.
-They are also now offering a package which includes an extended stay and visit to the Grand Canyon at Maswik Lodge.
 The nice thing about staying at the Grand Canyon Railway Hotel is the proximity to the Williams Depot where you will board The Polar Express.
 Especially if it is snowing or bad weather, there is little fuss in getting in and out of the hotel and over to the train.